-Skin Diving, Kayaking, Sailing, Power Boat Activities, Stand Up Paddle Boards, Target Sports, Climbing, Ropes Course, Challenge, Gardening & Composting, Nature, Outdoor Cooking, Photo Journalism, Arts & Crafts, Day Trips, Overnights, Thursday Morning Adventure Trips
+Skin Diving, Kayaking, Sailing, Power Boat Activities, Stand Up Paddle Boards, Target Sports, Climbing, Ropes Course, Challenge, Gardening & Composting, Nature, Outdoor Cooking, Photography and GoPro Videos, Arts & Crafts, Day Trips, Overnights, Thursday Morning Adventure Trips

 One of camp’s most popular activities, skin diving or snorkeling is done in our cove and the nearby kelp forests.
 Catalina has some of the world’s best kelp bed snorkeling and our campers get to walk off the beach and see truly amazing things.
 Camp provides all the wetsuits, masks, snorkels and fins to keep campers warm and well equipped.
 There is an endless amount of learning experiences a camper can have in the water at CIC!